-The Dr. Phil Show is a 30 minute reality series on CBS since its premiere on September 16, 2002.
+The Dr. Phil Show began as a 30 minute reality series on CBS when it premiered on September 16, 2002 and then soon expanded to one hour.
 Dr. Phil McGraw utilizes his experience as a clinical psychologist to guide people in making changes that will result in improving some difficulty they are having in their lives.
 Some of those difficulties include obesity, poor management of money, rebellious teens, raising austistic children, marriage troubles, parents who believe that their errant kids can do no wrong and just about any other issue you can think of.
 Dr. Phil often has to get tough with his guests in order to get them to see that they do actually have a problem but in the end, most see the error of their ways and agree to take some action to correct the situation.
 Dr. Phil often offers ongoing help to his guests including ongoing therapy and he also sometimes checks back to see what progress a previous guest has made.

 The previous theme song on Dr. Phil was titled, "Shine" by "Meredith Brooks".